REBELinBLUE/Paw-FakerDynamicValue/README.md

 *Equivalent to*: `faker.random.number({ min: 10, max: 100 });`

-See the [Faker wiki](https://github.com/Marak/faker.js/wiki) for the list of available categories, methods and the parameters.
+See the [Faker wiki](https://github.com/Marak/faker.js/wiki) for the list of available categories, methods and the arguments.

 ## Installing